bgpdata/bgpdata/README.md

 [https://bgp-data.net](https://bgp-data.net/?ref=github) — A BGP Data Aggregation Service.

-BGPDATA helps researchers and network operators gain insights into their networks by providing a scalable and reliable way to analyze and inspect historical and live BGP data from [Route Views](https://www.routeviews.org/) and [RIPE NCC RIS](https://ris.ripe.net/).
+BGPDATA helps researchers and network operators gain insights into their networks by providing a scalable and reliable way to analyze and inspect historical and live global BGP data from [Route Views](https://www.routeviews.org/) and [RIPE NCC RIS](https://ris.ripe.net/), as well as from direct peers who graciously choose to contribute additional data to the system.

+Our tool is an open-source initiative dedicated to advancing real-time BGP analysis through community-driven development.
+By leveraging community-operated infrastructure, we aim to accelerate research and innovation in network analysis.

+Our mission is to accelerate research and innovation by empowering researchers to rapidly deploy and validate their experiments with the global Internet community.
+Unlike proprietary solutions, BGPDATA is non-profit and committed to limitless open collaboration, driving the broader Internet community's advancement forward.

+You can actively contribute to BGPDATA's operation by joining the underlying distributed computing cluster [SUPERCLUSTR](https://superclustr.net).
+This collaborative platform enables BGPDATA and other projects to benefit the Internet research community through shared resources and expertise.

 ## Data Flow
 We collect both historical and live BGP data from [Route Views](https://www.routeviews.org/) and [RIPE NCC RIS](https://ris.ripe.net/) collectors to provide comprehensive insights.